devcraft1/smart-contract-examples/README.md

 # Learning solidity

-## Curated learning on how to create Dapps using different tools.
+## Curated learning on how to create Dapps with Solidity using different Development frame works.